Catching the attention of a journalist, blogger or editor is typically a tough task.

 Patiently waiting for a reply to the carefully crafted content you sent out can be an excruciating task.
 You should not sit idly by, holding onto hope for a response, but you also do not want to alienate your contact by being too pushy.
 Reaching out too soon or too often can get you blacklisted, yet not following up quickly enough means the story becomes outdated.

 A perfectly timed email can jog the reporter’s memory about the story they put in a tickler file or might be more relevant to a topic they are now researching.
 They also may have simply missed some genuinely great news among the hundreds of other emails clogging up their Inbox.
-Nearly 7 in 10 journalists reported in a Fractl survey that they prefer to receive pitches in the morning hours.
-You should also be aware of the publication’s news cycle and deadlines.

 The type of story you want to be covered determines the amount of time you should wait to check in with a reporter about a past media pitch.
 Wait two to three days for a priority topic that is time-sensitive or seasonal.
 For feature stories, profiles, and other evergreen content with a longer shelf life, wait at least a week before emailing a follow-up inquiry.
 These writers are likely working on urgent deadlines and simply have not had the time to respond.